 Find a comfortable position in your seat.
 Come into the present of this Shabbat gathering by taking a few breaths, noticing how you feel physically.
 Take a piece of challah your hand.
 Notice the impulse you might have to pop it in your mouth right away.
 Look at the challah, examining it with curiosity as if you've never seen bread before.
 Notice how it feels in your hand - the texture, shape and weight.
 You may want to close your eyes while doing this.
 Notice the color of the challah and if it has any unique features.
 Imagine where the challah came from before arriving at this Shabbat dinner table, how it started as ripe stalks of wheat in a field.
 Picture the workers on the farm harvesting the wheat and another set of workers transporting the wheat to a mill.
 Imagine the process of grinding the wheat into flour, and that flour being mixed with water, oil, and eggs, and baked into bread.
 Slowly bring the challah to your nose to learn what it smells like.
 Notice the natural motion of your arm as it moves to do this.
 Continue to notice any thoughts of like or dislike you might have as you observe the bread.
 Notice whether you're anticipating what it will taste like.
-Perhaps you're starting to salivate or feeling an impulse to put the challah into your mouth.
-Now, ever so slowly, place the challah in your mouth, without biting into it.
-Explore what it feels like in your mouth, notice what your tongue is doing.
-Keep it in your mouth without chewing for at least 10 seconds.
+Perhaps you're starting to salivate or feeling an impulse to eat it.
+Now, place the challah in your mouth without biting into it.
+Keep it in your mouth without chewing for at least 10 seconds and explore what it feels like.
 Notice what it's like to take this time before eating the bread.
 When you are ready, slowly and softly bite into the challah.
-Without swallowing, notice what it tastes like, how its flavor and texture changes as you chew.
+Notice what it tastes like, how its flavor and texture changes as you chew.
 Notice your natural impulse to swallow it.
-When you are ready, swallow the challah.
-Imagine it nourishing your body as you enter Shabbat.
-Sit quietly and notice what you are feeling.
+Let it nourish your body as you enter Shabbat.
+Sit guietly and notice what you are feeling.